 VA Education Service will respond to reports of technical issues and any feedback to improve the GI Bill® Comparison Tool.
-223D.VBAVACO@VA.GOV.

-Feedback System - A centralized online reporting system designed for Veterans, Servicemembers, and eligible dependents to report negative experiences with educational institutions receiving funding from Federal military and Veterans educational benefits programs.
+EDUAPPMGMT.VBACO@va.gov institutions receiving funding from Federal military and Veterans educational benefits programs.
 The complaints are reviewed to determine if they are consistent with the Principles of Excellence (POE) program; for those that are, the complaints are worked toward resolution with the schools.